hillapay/payment/README.md

 >**ipgModel:** Payment must be verified when using IPG, Get ipgModel from paymentResult callback

 #### OPT
-You can use the OTP login instead of having a server login yourself To be able to use this feature, you must call the following method :
+You can use the OTP login instead of having a server login yourself to be able to use this feature, and you must call the following method.
 ```sh
 HillaPaySdk.OTP.phoneRegister(activityContext,uid);
 ```
-The answer to this method is returned in OnActivityResult, which is in the otpResult method
+The answer to this method returned in OnActivityResult, which is in the otpResult method.

-#### VAS
+#### M-VAS (Mobile Value Added Services)
-In order to use the VAS capabilities, you must first log in with OTP and then follow the steps below
+To use the M-VAS capabilities, you must first log in with OTP and then follow the steps below.

 #### 1.otpRegister
 ```sh